 The costs for taking the examination is included in the program’s total fee.

-For the September 2017 class, submit your application today.
-For the January 2018 class, applications are due by October 19, 2017.
+For the July 2019 class, submit your application today.
+Applications are due by April 11th, 2019.
 However, applications will be accepted until the class fills.

 To view the Public Safety Telecommunication Program itemized costs sheet, please click here.